 Release the Guilt and Shame Survivors Carry

 Time and again, survivors of suicide loss are unable to process their grief and face an excruciating sense of shame.
-The Gift of Second: Healing from the Impact of Suicide provides concrete strategies to address grief in a health manner, to throw off the yolk of shame, and to begin to heal.
+The Gift of Second: Healing from the Impact of Suicide provides concrete strategies to address grief in a healthy manner, to throw off the yolk of shame, and to begin to heal.

 Specific strategies to release guilt and shame are derived from an individual’s personal experiences following the suicide of a loved one.
 For example, the release of shame for many survivors of suicide loss oftentimes is brought forth by sharing on some level the experience.
 Perhaps this is accomplished in a support group, perhaps it is accomplished among trusted loved ones.